-In addition, all of the monies raised through the Legacy Greenwing program in Arkansas are earmarked for an Arkansas Legacy Greenwing project on the prairie breeding grounds of Canada.
+In addition, all of the monies raised through the Legacy Greenwing program in Arkansas are earmarked for an Arkansas Legacy Greenwing project on the breeding grounds in prairie Canada.
 Each youth's name is cast onto a bronze plaque erected on the site of the project.
-Photographs of the plaque and project are provided to the youth when the project dedication is held.
+Photographs of the plaque and project are provided to the Legacy member when the project dedication is held.

 The cairn located at Arkansas' second Legacy Greenwing Marsh in Saskatchewan, Canada, dedicated to long time DU volunteer Barry Wood of Trumann, Arkansas.

 Arkansas' seventh Legacy Greenwing project, the Elash FWDF Project located near Homefield, Saskatchewan, is a 150 acre project consisting of 110 acres of grassland, 40 acres of wetlands and 10 acres of native parkland.
 This project will honor Keith Futrell of Pocahontas, Arkansas, a long time DU volunteer who has been instrumental in the success of the Youth & Education activities in Arkansas.
 The project is located in one of the most productive waterfowl areas of North America.
 For a complete project description and Legacy Greenwing application, click here